If anyone is hesitating about the three day compost tea and intro to... microscope course, don't.

 Soil Foodweb Australia has a Lab that can accurately test for microbes in your compost with definitive results.
 They also work closely with a Lab that do the chemical analysis that is second to none in their field.
 This kind of cooperation gives you greater accuracy in results.
 Making it easier for you to see what have in your compost.

-Waterhold Pty Ltd has a number of large customers that produce tens of thousands of fruit and veg each as well as employing hundreds of people each.
+Waterhold Pty Ltd has a number of large customers that produce tens of thousands of tonnes of fruit and veg each as well as employing hundreds of people each.
 It’s these customers to Waterhold that have noted the real difference in methods of composting.

 They note that the Soil Foodweb gives them the greatest yields, higher quality produce and longest lasting effect in the soil.
 Making it more cost effective to them.
 Other notes are great reductions in pesticides, insecticides and a reduction in additional fertiliser to grow the intended crop.
 Which again come back to being the most cost effective.